your-diary/Rl/README.md

 * `--title <title>`

 Set the terminal title.
-The word *terminal* here is irrelevant of the pty used by `rl`.
+The word *terminal* here is irrelevant to the pty used by `rl`.
 It refers to the terminal in which you execute `rl`.

 * `--dict <file name>`